How to Create a New Page on WordPress

 2. Publish: To publish your page, you should click on the Publish button.

-3. Save Draft: You are able to draft your page simply clicking the Save Draft option.
+3. Save Draft: You can draft your page by simply clicking the Save Draft option.

 4. Preview: You can preview your draft page using the Preview option.

-6. Details: With this setting, you can see the details page content in a short form like a table of content.
+6. Details: With this setting, you can see the details page content in a short form, like a table of contents.

-7. Undo & Redo: You can also Undo & Redo your page content.
+7. Undo and Redo: You can also Undo and Redo your page content.

 8. Tools: Tools provide various interactions for selecting, navigating, and editing blocks.
 Toggle between selection and edit by pressing Escape and Enter.